 - Rum (I like to have coconut rum)

 There are so many more liquors you can add to expand your home bar, but in my opinion, these are the bare necessities to make the most popular cocktails at home.

 Bartender Tools You Need to Make Craft Cocktails at Home

-The reason that bartenders drinks taste so much better than yours at home are because they use better quality ingredients and balanced measurements.
+The reason that bartenders’ drinks taste so much better than yours at home is because they use better quality ingredients and balanced measurements.
 Once you have the right ingredients, best tools, and kick-ass recipes, there is no reason why you can’t make your favorite craft cocktails at home.

 Essential Bar Tools you Need at Home

 - Cocktail shaker with Glass (this is what the bartenders use)